Timer/jocse-paper/paper.md

 # Results and Discussion
 In the following tables, the standard deviation is represented by the letter `s` and the standard error is denoted by `se`.
+This standard deviation and error is in regards to the algorithm runtime, not the accuracy of the algorithm.

 ## Processors
 When increasing the number of processors, the resulting runtime decrease appears to be linear.
 The linear nature of the results removes the necessity for further testing between the number of cores tested.